Minimalist Beauty: Simple, Ethical Skin Care & Makeup

 Fewer Ingredients

 At the heart of minimalist beauty is finding products with simple, effective ingredients.
-The fewer ingredients, the better.
-They should not include fillers and fragrances.
+Generally, the fewer ingredients, the better.
+I look for products without fillers and fragrance.

 Find multi-purpose items (like this RMS Beauty lip stain for lips and cheeks, Cocokind’s Golden Elixer for skin and hair, Bentonite clay for so many things) that easily do two or more things.